 In the case of the sword from Krásna nad Hornádom, brass is mentioned (Môc 2018: 223).
-The handle, densely wrapped in copper alloy wire, also appears on a sword found by detector Vasily “Vasjabar” Barvinskis.
+The handle, densely wrapped in copper alloy wire, also appears on a sword found in Raatvere (Kiudsoo 2019: 50) and on the sword found by detector Vasily “Vasjabar” Barvinskis.
 The Baltic bands wrapped around the handles were essentially made of copper alloy, as shown by the swords of Doles Vampeniešu (Tomsons 2019: 18. att), Aglonas Kristapiņi (Tomsons 2019: 32. att) and Palanga (Griciuvienė 2009: 184-6; Kazakevičius 1996: 4. pav)..

 We find this lavish variant on the sword from Dybäck (Androshchuk 2014: 92, 365).

 I do not know of a single find, but I believe that a more detailed search will bring results.